mfranl/nodejs_readme_generator/README.md

 The instructions to generate the README are a custom module as well.
 I would like to take credit for this but I cannot as that framework was set up in the assignment when given to me.
 I did, however, write all the necessary code to take in the user input data and add it to the `generateMarkdown()` function to create the file.

-Lastly, I used an async/await function to handle the promises and then finally generate the README.
+Lastly, I used an async/await function to handle the promises and then finally generate the README which is written to the './output/' folder in the repo.